-I have been an authorised gay marriage celebrant since 2015.
-In the period since marriage equality became law in Australia in December 2017, itโs been my honour to marry more than 80 lesbian couples.
-Many of them have had their own particular needs as to what that wanted in a marriage ceremony, ranging from a โbells and whistlesโ type of wedding to a โshort and sweetโ or legals-only marriage ceremony, consisting of the bare essentials.
+Many of these couples have had their own particular needs as to what they wanted in a marriage ceremony, ranging from a full ‘bells and whistles’ celebration to a ‘short and sweet’ or legals-only marriage ceremony, consisting of the bare essentials.

-This blog explores some of the ways these lesbian couples have made their wedding their own โ whether itโs been driven by budget or by a need to be private and intimate or whether romance was the key factor in what they wanted.
-Drawing from my experience of over 200 LGBTIQA+ weddings, I have compiled the best of ideas and tips to help you make your lesbian wedding unique, romantic and inexpensive.
+This blog explores some of the ways lesbian couples have made their wedding their own – whether it’s been driven by budget, by a need to be private and intimate, or whether romance was the key factor.

-Essentially, the process of getting married in Australia is the same, no matter the couple.
-You can read a shortened version of that process here.
+Essentially, the process of getting married in Australia is the same, no matter the couple, including for same-sex couples and lesbian weddings in Melbourne.

-Or, if youโd like more details, you can read them here.
+Or, if you’d like more details, you can read them here: Legal Marriage Requirements in Australia

-If youโre a foreign lesbian couple travelling to Melbourne to get married, I encourage you to download my free e-book that takes you on a wedding planning journey: Download here.
+If you’re a foreign lesbian couple travelling to Melbourne to get married, I encourage you to download my free e-book that takes you on a wedding planning journey: Wedding Guide for Foreign LGBTIQA+ Couples in Australia

-At any time, if youโd like to schedule a free, no obligation appointment with me โ via Zoom or face-to-face โ please do so here – Book an appointment with Bronte.
+At any time, if you’d like to schedule a free, no obligation appointment with me – via Zoom or face-to-face – please do so here: Book an appointment with Bronte (Melbourne LGBTIQA+ wedding celebrant)

 - themselves